Smelly Urine During Pregnancy: Causes And Tips To Reduce It

 Image: Shutterstock

-The following tips can help you avoid foul urine smell during pregnancy.
+The following tips can help you prevent or manage foul urine smell during pregnancy.

 • Drink six to eight glasses, or 1.5 to 2 liters of water or other fluids every day.
 Consuming sufficient fluids can prevent dehydration and foul-smelling urine (5).